Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VMSS.AMA.md

 ## SYNOPSIS

-Use Azure Monitor Agent for collecting monitoring data.
+Use Azure Monitor Agent for collecting monitoring data from VM scale sets.

 ## DESCRIPTION

-Azure Monitor Agent (AMA) collects monitoring data from the guest operating system of virtual machines in virtual machine scale sets.
+Azure Monitor Agent (AMA) collects monitoring data from the guest operating system of virtual machine scale sets (VMSS) instances.
 Data collected gets delivered to Azure Monitor for use by features, insights and other services, such as Microsoft Defender for Cloud.

 Azure Monitor Agent replaces all of Azure Monitor's legacy monitoring agents.

 ## RECOMMENDATION

-Consider monitoring Virtual Machine Scale Sets using the Azure Monitor Agent.
+Consider monitoring Virtual Machine Scale Sets instances using the Azure Monitor Agent.

 ## EXAMPLES